Skip to main content

 Expressions

 Zed expressions follow the typical patterns in programming languages.
-Expressions are typically used within data flow operators to perform computations on input values and are typically evaluated once per each input value this.
+Expressions are typically used within pipeline operators to perform computations on input values and are typically evaluated once per each input value this.

 For example, yield, where, cut, put, sort and so forth all take various expressions as part of their operation.